-1 In a less extreme form, this result can be interpreted as individuals deciding to stop search for a particular kind of job, rather than giving up on job search altogether, and redirecting efforts towards labor market segments that are less demanding in terms of ability but offer higher job finding chances.
+&lt;sup>1 In a less extreme form, this result can be interpreted as individuals deciding to stop search for a particular kind of job, rather than giving up on job search altogether, and redirecting efforts towards labor market segments that are less demanding in terms of ability but offer higher job finding chances.

-The model provides a new perspective on the empirical literature on search and nonparticipation.
-For example, it can explain the frequently documented pattern of falling exit rates from employment to employment as unemployment duration increases, and the tendency for wages to fall with unemployment duration (e.g., Machin and Manning, 1999; Frijters and van der Klaauw, 2006).
+By emphasizing individuals' uncertainty about their type, the model provides a new perspective on the empirical literature on search and nonparticipation.
+For example, it can explain the frequently documented pattern of falling exit rates into employment as duration of unemployment increases, and the tendency for wages to fall with unemployment duration (for a survey see Machin and Manning, 1999).
 Leading explanations in the literature include non-stationarities arising from human capital depreciation, or employer stigma.
-Although these are plausible explanations, they have not been modelled explicitly, and there is little direct empirical evidence for either (e.g. the discussion in Machin and Manning, 1999).
-On the other hand, falling self-confidence is an alternative explanation that has not been discussed, and is supported empirically by our companion paper, where individuals exhibit substantial uncertainty about ability even in a very simple experimental setting.
-Notably, human capital depreciation and stigma are ruled out in the experiment by design.
+These are plausible explanations, and in our view both are likely to play a role, although at this point there is relatively little direct empirical evidence on how these processes work (e.g. the discussion in Machin and Manning, 1999).
+Our model shows, however, that falling self-confidence could be an important, complementary mechanism leading to negative duration dependence.
+Our companion paper provides empirical support for the relevance of this mechanism, showing in a laboratory experiment that people are substantially uncertain about a real measure of their relative ability, and that lower confidence leads to lower probability of search (Falk, Huffman, and Sunde, 2006).

-To our knowledge Frijters and van der Klaauw (2006) is the only empirical paper to estimate a structural model with nonparticipation and nonstationarity.
-They distinguish between nonstationarity in the job-offer arrival rate and the wage offer distribution.
+To our knowledge Frijters and van der Klaauw (2006) is the only paper to estimate a structural model that includes nonparticipation as a choice variable and allows for nonstationarity in job-offer arrival rates and wages.
 Using German data they find that negative duration dependence is mainly evident for wages, with only weak evidence of negative duration dependence in job-offer probabilities.
 These findings are consistent with our model, which predicts no change in the objective probability of receiving a job offer, but falling wages due to changing subjective beliefs.
-It is less clear to what extent human capital depreciation or stigma can rationalize the lack of a decline in the job-finding probability.
-Interestingly, Frijters and van der Klaauw (2006) also find some evidence of a gender difference, although samples are too small for this to be robustly significant: women exhibit stronger negative duration dependence than men.
-This gender difference is difficult to explain with stigma or human capital depreciation; our model offers one potential explanation, which is lower self-confidence among women.

-Our model also leads to a different perspective on what it means for a worker to be in the state of nonparticipation rather than unemployment.2 It highlights the possibility that some nonparticipants may in fact be high ability types who have wrong beliefs.
-These individuals are objectively suited for work and are appropriately considered as part of the problem of involuntary unemployment, in contrast to definitions of unemployment based on the criteria of active search.3 Notably, this perspective on nonparticipation matches the notion of discouraged workers identified in US labor force surveys.
+Our model also leads to a different perspective on what it means for a worker to be in the state of nonparticipation rather than unemployment.
+It highlights the possibility that some nonparticipants may in fact be high ability types who have wrong beliefs.
+These individuals are objectively suited for work and are appropriately considered as part of the problem of involuntary unemployment, in contrast to definitions of unemployment based on the criteria of active search.
+Notably, this perspective on nonparticipation matches the notion of discouraged workers identified in US labor force surveys.
 People are labelled as discouraged workers in these surveys if they state that they would like a job, but are not looking for one because they believe that their job finding chances are too low.
 Our model emphasizes that individuals reach this state after a personal experience of unsuccessful search depresses their subjective job-finding probability.
-One long-standing puzzle has been why discouraged workers exhibit only a weak response to improvements in aggregate conditions (McElhattan, 1980; Jones and Riddell, 1999).
+A long-standing puzzle has been why discouraged workers exhibit only a weak response to improvements in aggregate conditions (McElhattan, 1980; Jones and Riddell, 1999).
 One explanation has been that these workers do not actually want a job, despite what they say in the survey.
 However, this discussion has assumed that people infer their personal job-finding chances mainly from aggregate conditions, whereas our model emphasizes that people pay attention to their own personal search histories.
-In our framework, even if someone does respond to a shock to aggregate conditions by resuming search, it may take only a few failures to push them back below the nonparticipation threshold again.
-Taken together, the view of job search provided by our model has consequences for policy interventions to reduce (long-term) unemployment.
-Rather than training measures designed to address a lack of objective ability, our model suggests early interventions that assist the unemployed in their search efforts and foster their subjective perception to be able to find new employment.
+In our framework, even if someone does respond to a shock to aggregate conditions by resuming search, it may take only a few failures to push them back below the non-participation threshold again.